-Custom Carbon Fiber Bikes and Repair
+Custom Carbon Bikes + Carbon Fiber Repair

-Q: How did you get started in framebuilding?
+How did you get started in framebuilding?

 I started riding and racing after seeing mountain bike racing in the 1996 Olympics.
 While in college, I had a knee injury in which an ill fitting bike was the culprit.
 There was no stock bike that had the geometry I needed.
 I put my degree in Composite Materials Engineering to use and built myself a custom carbon bike that fit me.
 I was able to ride again while working full time as a composites engineer building wind turbine blades in South Dakota and then aerospace materials in California.
 After a few years of working for others and building frames as a hobby, I quit my high-zoot job and started Appleman Bicycles full time.

-Q: How long have you been building frames?
+How long have you been building frames?

 I started working with composites in 2004.
 I built my first frame in 2008 and founded Appleman Bicycles in 2010.

-Q: How did you learn to build frames?
+How did you learn to build frames?